Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations

-The implementation in Eq.~\eqref{approx_pair} might lead to an increase in the error due to the lack of commutativity between individual one and two-body contributions.
-However, the approach can still be useful in the case of a particle-dependent external field, in which $ \boldsymbol {b} \to \boldsymbol {b}_i $ as it occurs when different neutrinos have different energies $E\to E_i$ (a necessary ingredient to observe spectral splits~\cite{duan2010review,Patwardhan2021}).
+The implementation in Eq.~\eqref{approx_pair} might lead to an increase in the error due to the lack of commutativity between individual one- and two-body contributions and can cause an explicit breaking of the symmetry under particle exchange.
+However, the approach can still be useful in the case of a particle-dependent external field, in which $ \boldsymbol {b} \to \boldsymbol {b}_i $, as it occurs when different neutrinos have different energies $E\to E_i$ (a necessary ingredient to observe spectral splits~\cite{duan2010review,Patwardhan2021}).